-Update: Here’s how I usually make the eclairs, but I’m always experimenting!
-The filling is not from scratch, but rather one made with vanilla pudding.
-It’s quick and easy, but also very good (at least to those of us who grew up on Jell-O pudding).
+The filling for this recipe is not from scratch, but rather one made with vanilla pudding.
+It's quick and easy, but also very good (at least to those of us who grew up on Jell-O pudding).
 Feel free to use a scratch pastry or diplomat cream, but I'm sticking with this one because it reminds me of the filling in frozen "Rich's" brand eclairs.

 Chocolate Eclairs II

-- 1 stick 8 tablespoons unsalted butter, cut into chunks
+- 1 stick unsalted butter, cut into chunks (114 grams)

 - 1 cup water